top of page

 "There will be a 'good job' available to you, and we will guarantee a low-interest-rate loan to fund the college investment for a life of 'good work.'"

-Unfortunately, this monopoly led to a significant market distortion, where the federal loan program fueled a "blank check" policy allowing tuition to rise regardless of quality or demand.
-Since lifetime student loan default rates have steadily increased, this implied promise was already quietly being unwound.
+Unfortunately, this monopoly led to significant market distortions, where the federal loan program fueled a "blank check" policy allowing tuition to rise regardless of quality or demand.
+Since lifetime student loan default rates steadily increased, this implied promise was already quietly being eroded.

 However, today, this monopoly is facing existential headwinds.
 A wave of "skills-based hiring" has seen dozens of states and major corporations officially remove degree requirements.
-This is akin to issuing a repeal of the Griggs ruling by ignoring the Supreme Court.
-The "AI Cliff" has further accelerated this shift by proving that a general degree is a declining proxy for modern productivity.
+This is akin to repealing the Griggs ruling by ignoring the Supreme Court.
+The "AI Cliff" has further accelerated this shift by indicating a general degree is a declining proxy for modern productivity.
 But the true catalyst is the fiscal forcing function ending the infinite subsidy.

 The Myth of the Infinite Subsidy